adenisovgit/csssr_test_github/README.md

 ```sh
 $ make start
 ```
-then application will be alailable at http://localhost:7700
+then application will be available at http://localhost:7700